Yxh-0426/Yxh-0426/README.md

-# Hi there, I'm a CS freshman 👋
+# Hi there, I'm a freshman in BUPT and Github

 > Exploring Computer Science, AI, and intelligent agents.